brajeshwar/brajeshwar.github.io/_posts/2012/2012-10-06-twas-an-evening-of-laughter-at-the-black-dog-comedy-evenings-uncensored-and-unleashed.md

----
-layout: post
-title: It was an evening of laughter at the Black Dog Comedy Evenings - Uncensored And Unleashed
+# It was an evening of laughter at the Black Dog Comedy Evenings - Uncensored
----
+  And Unleashed

 Recently, I was invited to attend an event - a Standup Comedy.
 Well, it was a surprising invitation.
 I had been invited to lots of events, but there were either technical, blog-related, startups, entrepreneurship and alike, but a Standup Comedy Event!
 I'm sure the other 'bloggers' were equally surprised.